 Were You Hurt in a Crash When Another Driver Failed to Yield?

-If you are dealing with serious injuries or the loss of a loved one because another driver in Seattle failed to yield the right of way, contact Menzer Law Firm at (206) 903-1818 or through our online form.
+If you are dealing with serious injuries or the loss of a loved one because another driver in Seattle failed to yield the right of way, contact Menzer Law at (206) 903-1818 or through our online form.
 We offer complimentary case reviews.